 5. Invest in storage pieces

 It is always a good idea to invest in storage pieces for your home, and don’t let anyone tell you otherwise!
 Baskets, boxes and ottomans are fantastic for storing toys and little knick-knacks that you need on a day-to-day basis.
-Over the door pocket organizers are also good for storing small gadgets and accessories without taking up any floor space.
+Over the door pocket organizers are also good for storing small gadgets and accessories without taking up any floor space, much like how consulting a plumber can help maximize your home’s functionality without encroaching on living areas.

 6. Store documents in folders